SHOULD YOU JOIN THE MARINES?

 - No. Enlisting first is not a proper path to becoming an officer.
 Do not enlist so you can try to see if being an officer is for you or any other similar reason.
 If you are 100 percent confident that you want to become an officer, then you enroll into college and do the PLC program or OCS program, or you try the NROTC program.
 Enlisting into the reserves to earn your degree so you then can hop on over to the officer side of the USMC is also not a good idea.
 It may sound like a cool simple idea, but like I said, shit happens.
 If you are activated while in the reserves, you could lose one full year from school, so now your four year degree will be bumped to a five year degree assuming you are on track.
 And you can also get into trouble during this time and there goes your chance at becoming an officer.
 Remember, life doesn’t always go as planned, especially in the Corps.
 And I will say this again, just because you heard about one Marine accomplishing a certain feat, this doesn’t mean you can also do it.
 Many variables come into play when dealing with questions like this, so make sure you do your research.
 The money you get while in the reserves is not a lot since you are a reservist.
 Don’t be suckered into enlisting first if you truly want to become an officer.
 Your college is not paid for just because you join the reserves.
 You must serve in the reserves for a while to earn any monies for college.
 To learn more about this topic, read the following page: OFFICER vs ENLISTED

-DO YOU GET DRESS BLUES WHILE IN BOOT CAMP?
+DO YOU GET DRESS BLUES DURING BOOT CAMP?

 - Yes you do as of 2012.
 They are issued to you as part of your initial clothing issue while in boot camp and they are yours to keep.
 You do not graduate in dress blues either.

-WHAT CAN YOU DO ON YOUR OFF TIME?
+WHAT CAN YOU DO DURING YOUR FREE/OFF TIME?

 - Once you are done with your work day you are free to do as you please providing you have no duties or anything else scheduled that day.
 Being a Marine and living on base is no different than how you all live as civilians.
 Marines are people just like you and they enjoy the exact same crap you enjoy.
 Movies, girls, guys, video games, sports, sleeping, drinking, and touring the sites are all examples of what Marines do on their off time.
 Of course some bases will be located in areas that don’t offer much, but each base itself always has something to do.
 As a Marine you will have plenty of off time and this includes the infantry and when deployed to non-combat areas also.
 Let me say that again: As a Marine you will have plenty of off time.
 Yes, some Marines do get their free time fucked with for one reason or another, so remember, when you enlist you choose to play by their rules, so no whining.

-HOW DO I TELL MY PARENTS I WANT TO JOIN?
+HOW DO I TELL MY PARENTS ABOUT ENLISTING?